Prae-Flott/tutorial/nav2_setup.md

 # Nav2 Tutorials
 ## Installation && Build
 As our ROS2 is installed from the source, we can not directly install ROS2 by the `apt install` command.
 We must also install the Nav2 from the source and build it there.
+Building method is provided in the [Offical documents](https://docs.nav2.org/development_guides/build_docs/index.html)

 ```
 source <ros_ws>/install/setup.bash